 Providers must have a current physical and accounting/mailing address and telephone number on file so that they can promptly receive reimbursement checks and other TMHP correspondence.
-Providers must send all changes to addresses and telephone numbers to:
+Providers must submit all changes to addresses and telephone numbers electronically using PEMS.